Prabhat8991/DSA-/out/production/dsa/phase2/linkedlist_problems.md

 Tasks to complete

 1. Remove duplicate from sorted Linked list [Completed].
-2. Reverse a linked list in group of size k.
+2. Reverse a linked list in group of size k [Completed | Tricky].
 3. Detect loop in linked list.
      Method1.
 N square solution.
      Method2.
 Change definition of Linked list.
      Method3.
-Change references of Nodes and point to dummy node Method4.
-Use hashset
+Change references of Nodes and point to dummy node [Completed | Tricky] Method4.
+Use hashset [Completed]

+### 29-12-2023
+1. Floyd cycle detection of loop in linked list.
+[Important|Tricky]
+2.